cloudant-labs/express-cloudant/readme.md

 ## Configuration

 Express-Cloudant uses a `config.js` file to store credentials and the like.
-A sample one comes in the repo; edit it and enter your Cloudant credentials, **BUT DON'T GIT COMMIT IT!** You don't want your Cloudant password hanging out in plaintext on some public repo, do you?
+A sample one comes in the repo as `config.js.example`.
+Copy it and customize it by running this:

+    cp config.js.example config.js

+Now edit `confi.js`.
+It'd ignored by git, so you won't accidentally commit it.

 ## Running